sodabubblewine/sodabubblewine.github.io/README.md

 It is sad that they are spoken of as "concatenative" when, as far as I can tell, this is just one way of elaborating on any principles of programming stack machines.
 Without the concrete contingencies of stack machines there is no concatenative programming and concatenative methods may not even end up being the most appropriate for stack machines.
-Again, as far as I can tell, the key to a specific method of programming is how you would write an interpreter for that programming langauge in that programming language.
+Again, as far as I can tell, the key to a specific method of programming is how you would write an interpreter for that programming language in that programming language.

 This is not just some honorary show to LISP: it is the most accessible way to bring up the logic of the theory upon which a given method of programming is built.
-It forces the programmer to confront the difference between use and mention, logic and theory, and often reveals the langauges place on among models of computability.
+It forces the programmer to confront the difference between use and mention, logic and theory, and often reveals the language's place on among models of computability.

 ### 2025 0418 1439